eddiecylin/Learning-analytics/7. NLP:Text-Mining-Class-Notes/README.md

 ![line-chart-sen](https://github.com/eddiecylin/data-analytics/blob/master/7.%20NLP:Text-Mining-Class-Notes/line-chart-sen.png)
 see interactive plot:(https://plot.ly/~cyl2138/5/)

-1. Assuming that students submitted notes right after they wrote it, then students tended to feel positve and write more between 14:00 and 16:00 despite the drop in between.
+1. Assuming that students submitted notes right after they wrote it, then students tended to feel positive and write more between 14:00 and 16:00 despite the drop in between.
 2. At other times during the day (e.g.13:00 or 19:00), students may feel negative but still write quite a bit.
 3. Yet, these results are exploratory rather than decisive, as the note sentiment may not reflect writers' own sentiment and students could also hold out their notes and submit later when finishing them.
 4. Yet, with a more rigorous research design, this analytical approach may bear potential to explore the best time for users' engagement.
-Such as deployment of a test for students in education or maybe ask for cutomer reviews in marketing.
+Such as deployment of a test for students in education or maybe ask for customer reviews in marketing.

 ##  LDA topic modeling across student notes(document)
 ```{r}